vsavram/CS205-Project/index.md

 * numpy
 * scipy
 * mpi4py

+The Python version used is 2.7.17.
+The dependencies can be installed by running the following command.
+> $ pip install -r requirements_DE_mpi.txt

 To execute the parallel implementation of the Differential Expression Analysis, you can use the command
 > $ mpiexec -n NUM_NODES python DE_parallel.py